danfenghong/IEEE_TNNLS_EGU-Net/README.md

 --------------------

 Danfeng Hong: hongdanfeng1989@gmail.com<br>
 Danfeng Hong is with the Univ.
-Grenoble Alpes, CNRS, Grenoble INP, GIPSA-lab, 38000 Grenoble, France.
+Grenoble Alpes, CNRS, Grenoble INP, GIPSA-lab, 38000 Grenoble, France.<br>
+                with the Remote Sensing Technology Institute (IMF), German Aerospace Center (DLR), 82234 Wessling, Germany

-If emergency, you can also add my QQ: 345088114.
+If an emergency, you can also add my QQ: 345088114.